 The second technique is less widespread, probably because it's harder to automate.
 The essential idea is that every new ticket gets "buddied" into the database.
 When a user thinks he's found a problem, he is asked to describe it on one of the mailing lists, or in an IRC channel, and get confirmation from someone that it is indeed a bug.
 Bringing in that second pair of eyes early can prevent a lot of spurious reports.
 Sometimes the second party is able to identify that the behavior is not a bug, or is fixed in recent releases.
 Or she may be familiar with the symptoms from a previous ticket, and can prevent a duplicate filing by pointing the user to the older ticket.
 Often it's enough just to ask the user "Did you search the bug tracker to see if it's already been reported?"
 Many people simply don't think of that, yet are happy to do the search once they know someone's expecting them to.

 The buddy system can really keep the ticket database clean, but it has some disadvantages too.
 Many people will file solo anyway, either through not seeing, or through disregarding, the instructions to find a buddy for new tickets.
-Thus it is still necessary for volunteers to watch the ticket database.
+Thus it is still necessary for some experienced participants to watch the ticket database.
 Furthermore, because most new reporters don't understand how difficult the task of maintaining the ticket database is, it's not fair to chide them too harshly for ignoring the guidelines.
-Thus the volunteers must be vigilant, and yet exercise restraint in how they bounce unbuddied tickets back to their reporters.
+Thus the watchers must be vigilant, and yet exercise restraint in how they bounce unbuddied tickets back to their reporters.
 The goal is to train each reporter to use the buddying system in the future, so that there is an ever-growing pool of people who understand the ticket-filtering system.
 On seeing an unbuddied ticket, the ideal steps are: